-- 1) The characteristics and physical conditions of the subject property support the use of the income approach utilizing typical market factors for rent, vacancy, management, non recoverable and capitalization rates (cap rates). - 2) The income approach indicates an assessment market value for the subject of \$83 to \$86 per SF. - 3) The land adjustment applied to the subject property is incorrect and inequitable because of topography, rights-of-way influences, inability to sub-divide, encumbrances, shape, access, excess/additional land and/or other influences.
+- 1) The characteristics and physical conditions of the subject property support the use of the income approach utilizing typical market factors for rent, vacancy, management, non recoverable and capitalization rates (cap rates). - 2) The income approach indicates an assessment market value for the subject of \$78 to \$81 per SF.